Cicatriiz/healthcare-mcp-public/README.md

 ## Overview

-Healthcare MCP Server is a specialized server that implements the Model Context Protocol (MCP) to provide AI assistants with access to healthcare data and medical information tools.
+Healthcare MCP Server is a specialized Node.js server that implements the Model Context Protocol (MCP) to provide AI assistants with access to healthcare data and medical information tools.
 It enables AI models to retrieve accurate, up-to-date medical information from authoritative sources.

+## DXT Extension

+This repository includes a packaged DXT (Desktop Extension) file for easy installation in compatible development environments.
+Download `healthcare-mcp.dxt` for one-click installation.

 ## Features